Insider’s Guide to ODA Performance

 I also uploaded the slides to slideshare, so you can take a better look at our benchmark results and study our consolidation methods at your own pace.
-Unfortunately, Slideshare mangled few of the slides, so if they look unclear you can use the recorded webinar to disambiguate.
+Unfortunately, Slideshare mangled a few of the slides, so if they look unclear you can use the recorded webinar to disambiguate.

-There were few questions I did not have time to address during the webinar.
+There were a few questions I did not have time to address during the webinar.
 Interestingly enough, many of them have nothing to do with ODA but are rather about my benchmarking methods.

 There were two types of benchmarks in the webinar:

-The storage tests were executed by Alex Gorbachev and he used Orion to run them.
+The storage tests were executed by Alex Gorbachev, and he used Orion to run them.
 The number of threads used and the IO sizes are shown in the slides.

 Another question during the webinar was how ODA storage differs from Exadata storage and why ODA can’t use storage cache.

 Finally, someone asked whether they can run Windows on ODA.
 I reacted with some outrage – run Windows on Oracle Database Appliance sounds like a sacrilege to me.
-However, Oracle does offer flexible license model on the ODA, where you only pay the database license fees for the cores you actually use.
-If you wish to use the other cores to run windows, you can certainly install Oracle VM on the ODA and run Windows in a virtual machine.
+However, Oracle does offer a flexible license model on the ODA, where you only pay the database license fees for the cores you actually use.
+If you wish to use the other cores to run windows, you can certainly install Oracle VM on the ODA and run Windows on a virtual machine.

 Thanks again to everyone who attended and to everyone who made this event happen.
 Feel free to ask additional questions in the comment section.